andysingal/AI-game/Blender.md

 <img width="567" alt="Screenshot 2023-10-18 at 7 35 17 PM" src="https://github.com/andysingal/AI-game/assets/20493493/86e444f0-a855-44b7-8a40-b8e7d03ea206">
 - <strong>To move the object 20 steps g + Y + 20 </strong>

+Move to a new collection by pressing M

 References: